astronomer/docs/astro/deployment-file-reference.md

 ### `deployment.worker_queues`

 The `worker_queues` section defines the [worker queues](configure-worker-queues.md) for Deployments that use celery executor.
-This section is not applicable to a Deployment that uses Kubernetes executor.
+This section is not applicable to Deployments that use Kubernetes executor.

-If you don't enter specific values for the `default` worker queue for a Deployment, default values based on the worker types available on your cluster are applied.
+If you don't enter specific values for the `default` worker queue for a Deployment, Astro uses default values based on the worker types available on your cluster.
 Each additional worker queue must include a `name` and `worker_type`.
-The Astro CLI will use default values for any other unspecified fields.
+The Astro CLI uses default values for any other unspecified fields.

 ### Other fields